 Flournoy reluctantly enrolled and entered the school’s FFA chapter, a requirement for all students.
 He soon found himself tasting milk samples and evaluating beef carcasses.
 He also spent six weeks working on a farm in central Illinois where he discovered his leadership skills.
 He won the election for vice president of the Illinois FFA.
 While his entry into agriculture was unplanned, Flournoy later said that it changed his life.

-Flournoy graduated from the University of Illinois with a Bachelor of Science degree in 1998 and joined the Chicago advertising agency of Leo Burnett, as an account executive.
+Flournoy graduated from the University of Illinois with a Bachelor’s of Science in 1998 and joined the Chicago advertising agency of Leo Burnett as an account executive.
 He left the advertising business in 2003 to enter Michigan State University’s graduate program in agricultural and extension education.

 He graduated in 2006 and returned to the University of Illinois, where he taught courses in agricultural leadership and ethics, and conducted research on agricultural education for non-traditional communities.

 In 2011, Flournoy left his teaching position to become founding director of the Center for Urban Agricultural Education, a partnership between the University of Illinois College of Agricultural, Consumer and Environmental Sciences (ACES) and Chicago high schools.
 The center’s goal is to help urban students gain a strong education in science, technology, engineering, and math (STEM) and develop further educational and career opportunities.
 The center has offices in Flournoy’s high school alma mater, the Chicago High School for Agricultural Sciences, where a working farm occupies 40 acres of school property.